javelit/docs/content/get-started/fundamentals/advanced-concepts.md

 ---
-title: Advanced concepts of Jeamlit
+title: Advanced concepts of Javelit
 slug: /get-started/fundamentals/advanced-concepts
 ---

-# Advanced concepts of Jeamlit
+# Advanced concepts of Javelit

-Now that you know how a Jeamlit app runs and handles data, let's talk about being efficient.
+Now that you know how a Javelit app runs and handles data, let's talk about being efficient.
 Caching allows you to save the output of a function so you can skip over it on rerun.
 Session State lets you save information for each user that is preserved between reruns.
 This not only allows you to avoid unecessary recalculation, but also allows you to create dynamic pages and handle progressive processes.

 ## Caching

 Caching allows your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.

-To cache a value in Jeamlit, you simply need to put it in a dedicated `Map` that is shared between all users: `Jt.cache()`.
+To cache a value in Javelit, you simply need to put it in a dedicated `Map` that is shared between all users: `Jt.cache()`.

 Example: